tmoens/zfin-data-api/README.md

 ## Description

-This is a a single-purpose stop gap.
+This is a a single purpose stop-gap API application.

 ### Problem:
 The wonderful site [ZFIN](www.zfin.org) provides a user interface that allows zebrafish researcher to peruse a wealth of zebrafish genetics information.

-Of the many classes of objects available there, there are two Mutations and Transgnes which are known to the research community by an abbreviated name called which is loosely refered to as an allele.
+Of the many classes of objects available there, there are two Mutations and Transgnes which are known to the research community by an abbreviated name which is loosely refered to as an allele.
 To all intents and purposes, the allele is a human friendly identifier for a mutation or a transgene.
-The formal identifier is a ZFIN_Id is not human friendly, but it is the key by which other systems know a particular mutation or transgene.
+The formal ZFIN identifier is not human friendly, but it is the key by which other systems know a particular mutation or transgene.

-A particular system exists that knows a an allele name, but wants the ZFIN_Id and the only way to get it is to have the user manually go to zfin, type in the allele name, copy the ZFIN_Id and paste it into the other system.
+A particular system exists that frequently needs to resolve from an allele name to a to a ZFIN_Id.
+The only way to do this is to have the user manually go to ZFIN, type in the allele name, copy the ZFIN_Id and paste it into the other system.

 An API could achieve the same thing much more efficiently, but there is no such API available.